 On October 22, 2019, we acquired STR and we now also provide STR's complementary benchmarking and analytics services to the hospitality industry.
-Sales of STR also represent a significant portion of our information services revenue.
+Sales of STR's services also represent a significant portion of our information services revenue.
 STR sells the majority of its services on a subscription basis, but also has one-time or ad hoc transaction fee revenues.
 The hospitality industry has been severely impacted by COVID-19.
-As a result, we have experienced and expect to continue to experience some impact to the revenue growth rates for STR, particularly as a result of a decline in ad hoc transaction fee revenues as customers delay purchases.
-We've offered payment extensions to certain customers of STR, and we will continue to monitor customer behavior and any resulting impact to our financial condition and results of operations.
+As a result, revenue for STR declined in the second quarter as compared to the first quarter.
+However, we saw a moderate increase in revenue in the third quarter of 2020 as compared to the second quarter of 2020.
+During the first three quarters of 2020, we provided payment extensions to certain STR customers and in the third quarter of 2020, we saw slight improvements in collections as hotels reopened.
+We will continue to monitor customer behavior and any resulting impact to our financial condition and results of operations.
 See Note 5 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q for further discussion of this acquisition.